karlhulme/dsengi/README.md

 # dsengi

-A utility for retrieving, storing and mutating documents stored in a NoSQL database such as Azure Cosmos DB.
+A utility for retrieving, storing and mutating documents stored in a NoSQL database such as Azure Cosmos DB..

 You can use Jsonotron to generate interfaces and validation functions for each document type to be saved.